emer/axon/examples/pvlv/README.md

 * add dopamine-kir disinhib for more activity dynamics?

-* key problem: it doesn't learn at all based on activity at time of reward: add that! with flag.  this is essential for rescuing extinguished gating and in general for establishing gating etc.

-* key test case: acq, ext, acq -- do that with tweak to optimize params

 * why is nCycles == 300 not getting good DA?  where does it go?

 * BLA acq is very fast -- can we slow that down?
 I guess part of that is baseline novelty